Join whatsapp group Join Now

 Retina: A real membrane having an enormous number of light-sensitive cells.
 It acts like a screen.

-Sclera: White part of the eye is called the sclera.
-The sclera is an outer layer of the eye.
+Sclera: The white part of the eye is called the sclera.
+The sclera is the outer layer of the eye.

 Choroid: It provides the nutrition of our eyes.
 The choroid is made from blood, glucose and nutrition.